id-contact/docs/webdocs/docs/concepts/JWE.md

 slug: jwt
 ---

 In ID-Contact, we use JSON Web Tokens (JWT) to communicate attributes between the various components.
-This allows passing of attributes and attribute values through components that aren't neccessarily trusted.
+This allows passing of attributes and attribute values through components that aren't necessarily trusted.

 ## Introduction to JWTs, JWEs and JWSs

 Before we go into how JWTs are used in ID-Contact, it is important to go over what JWTs are, and what the various names for them mean.
-First, note that JWTs come in two flavors: JSON Web Encryption (JWE) and JSON Web Signature (JWS).
-Both are JWTs, but each focusses on a different security goal.
+First, note that JWTs come in two flavours: JSON Web Encryption (JWE) and JSON Web Signature (JWS).
+Both are JWTs, but each focuses on a different security goal.

 ### JWEs

 A JWE is a JSON Web Token whose actual contents are encrypted.
-It's primary goal is to hide the actual content of the token from unauthorized parties.
+Its primary goal is to hide the actual content of the token from unauthorized parties.
 In other words, JWEs ensure confidentiality.

 ### JWSs